LeSuppo/2Draytracer/README.md

 ## 2D real time Raytracer

 ### *How to compile:*
-Have SDL and Makefile installed and then run `make exe`
+- Have Makefile installed, and if needed: SDL
+- run `make exe`

 This project is a 2D Raytracer with a simple procedural world generation using the Simplex noise library FastNoiseLite